Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 This supports conversion and monetization.

-Readers can have access to exclusive content, found only on the Kobo platform (e.g. special editions) that can’t be purchased on other reading platforms on ‘Home’
+Readers can have access to exclusive content, found only on the Kobo platform (e.g. Kobo Originals, special editions, author interviews) that can’t be purchased on other reading platforms on ‘Home’

 New